bradcar/MicroPython_BMPxxx/README.md

   * adafruit_register.i2c_struct, adafruit_register.i2c_bits.
 Author: Scott Shawcroft

 ## Todos
 * Open Question: IIR code for BMP585 & BMP581 uses the same IIR for pressure and temperature, this simplifies control and is like the bmp280 & bmp390 sensors, but this decision takes away flexibility for these newer sensors.
+* add SDI code

 ## My custom BMP585 Board
 I wanted a small BMP585 sensor board (I2C), so I designed my own.
 One can apply waterproofing to this board for underwater pressure sensing.
 It is only 16.1 mm * 12 mm.
 Getting the amazing but hard-to-find BMP585 sensor: https://www.tindie.com/products/brad_aiperf/bmp585-high-accuracy-pressure-sensor-33v-board/